intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Dataset Metamodel.md

     Data rows are append-only and never modified.

-- **period** - the _analytics_ dataset contains aggregates of time-series data, aligned to data windows: for example energy data totals for a week.
+- **reporting** - the _reporting_ dataset contains aggregates of data aligned to time windows: for example energy data totals for a week.

-    This dataset is produced by parallel stream processors for low latency and high throughput.
+    This dataset is produced from the streaming queue by parallel processors for low latency and high throughput.

-    However some data may arrive late, often due to poor connectivity seen in remote locations, or when a data backlog is sent after the system is offline due to maintenance etc. The stream processors are able to align late-arriving data with previous data windows to provide consistent aggregates.
+    However some data may arrive late, often due to poor connectivity seen in remote locations, or when a data backlog is sent after the system is offline due to maintenance etc. The stream processors are able to align these late-arriving data with previously processed time windows.

     The data is stored in a denormalised wide-column database for fast access by `API` services and transactional systems (OLTP).

 - **reference** - the _reference_ dataset contains _master_ data for customers, suppliers, personnel, sites, products and services.